Hanson-Research-Lab/TRI_STILT/README.md

             - Currently an issue with RTree and CHPC!

 5. **Extracting Utah Data from NARR Files**
-    - [TO DO although should be unnessecary]
+    - [TO DO although should be unnecessary]

 <br>
 ---

 ## Pre-Processing

 All steps are built utilizing a make style system.
 Before running, please edit the `Makefile` with the desired directories and variables.
 If choosing to run this on CHPC, you will need to use an interactive compute node or slurm job.
 For an interactive node use `srun --time=1:00:00 --ntasks=16 --nodes=1 --account=hanson --partition=notchpeak --pty /bin/bash -l`.